Review by Sean Boelman

 Admittedly, the film may have worked a bit better had the social media element been cut out and there was less simulated breaking of the fourth wall, but there are still some really impressive things done with the movie.
 The set dressing of the film is especially strong, lending it a very immersive atmosphere.

 Followed is a pleasant surprise: a horror movie that is actually scary and intense for a change.
 It may not be perfect, but it’s a lot more enjoyable than most other supernatural horror flicks that try to use a found-footage or screen-based format.

-Followed opens in drive-in theaters beginning June 19.
+Followed opens in theaters beginning June 19.